 INSURANCE [Note: Section 9 to be revised as appropriate based on Designer’s and Client’s review of Prime Contract provisions regarding insurance.]

 Throughout the term of this Subcontract and thereafter as applicable, Designer shall maintain the insurance as required by Owner or the following insurance, which ever requires the greater coverage amounts, through insurers having an A.M.
-Best Company rating of A VIII or better:
+Best Company rating of A- VII or better:

 Commercial general liability insurance with bodily injury and property damage limits of not less than $2,000,000 combined single limit each occurrence and aggregate.
 This policy will include contractual liability coverage, excluding design liability obligations.
 Designer shall cause its commercial general liability policy to name Client, Contractor, Owner, and any others required in the prime contract as additional insureds;